📅 2023-04-14 — Session: Configured Git Credential Manager on Linux

 Session Goal

-The goal of this session was to configure the Git Credential Manager (GCM) on a Linux system to streamline GitHub repository interactions by caching credentials.
+The goal of this session was to configure the Git Credential Manager (GCM) on a Linux system to cache credentials, thereby avoiding repeated credential entries when interacting with GitHub repositories.

 Key Activities

-- Credential Caching Setup: Initiated the configuration of Git to cache credentials using Git Credential Manager (GCM).
+- Credential Caching Setup: Configured Git to cache credentials using GCM.

-- Manual Installation: Conducted a manual installation of GCM after an automated attempt failed.
+- Manual Installation: Attempted manual installation of GCM after automated methods failed.

 - Automation: Used a